LLNL/axom/src/axom/mint/docs/sphinx/sections/mesh_data_model.rst

 """""""""""

-Mint currently supports the common Linear :ref:`CellTypes`, depicted in :numref:`figs/linearCells`, as well as, support for high-order, quadratic, quadrilateral and hexahedron :ref:`Cells`, see :numref:`figs/q2Cells`.
+Mint currently supports the common Linear :ref:`CellTypes`, depicted in :numref:`figs/linearCells`, as well as, support for quadratic, quadrilateral and hexahedron :ref:`Cells`, see :numref:`figs/q2Cells`.

 .. _figs/linearCells: